Insights

 For example, as illustrated in the previous figure, even when the same energy-saving technology is implemented and the vessel has attained the same EEXI, it can be observed that the attained CII significantly decreased in 2020 compared to 2019.
 The primary reason is that while the number of operational days and mooring periods were similar in both periods, the total operational distance in 2020 was reduced by approximately 3.5% due to slow steaming, while the total fuel consumption (CO2 emissions) decreased by about 6.6%.

-As shown in this case, to reduce the fuel consumption (CO2 emissions) measured within the IMO DCS framework, a thorough analysis of the vessel's historical operational pattern data must precede.
-Additionally, effective data analysis requires systematic collection of external environmental data, including the vessel’s mechanical operating state, weather, and sea state.
-This underscores the necessity for a comprehensive measurement and monitoring system (smart platform) capable of managing this data.
+As shown in the previous example, to reduce the fuel consumption (CO2 emissions) measured within the IMO DCS framework, a thorough analysis of the vessel's historical operational pattern data must precede.
+Additionally, for effective data analysis, systematic data collection on external environmental conditions such as the vessel's mechanical operating state, weather, and sea state is essential.
+This underscores the necessity for a comprehensive measurement and monitoring system (smart platform) capable of managing these data.

 Such a measurement system must be able to record real-time changes in the mechanical states of the vessel, including environmental factors that significantly affect the vessel's resistance characteristics, such as wind, waves, and currents during actual operations, as well as parameters like draft, trim, main engine output, RPM, and speed.
 Based on this information, shipping companies will be able to accurately diagnose the necessary measures to improve the targeted CII rating (e.g., operational aspects, design-oriented aspects like the introduction of energy-saving technologies, and maintenance aspects), which will be an indispensable prerequisite for establishing customized CII response strategies.